The elements of a randomized evaluation

 At its simplest, the analysis of a randomized evaluation uses endline data to compare the average outcome of the treatment group to the average outcome of the comparison group after the intervention.
 This difference represents the program’s impact.
 To determine whether this impact is statistically significant, researchers can test the equality of means using a simple t-test.
 One of the many benefits of randomized evaluations is that the impact can be measured without advanced statistical techniques.
 However, more complicated analyses can also be performed, such as regressions that increase precision by controlling for characteristics of the study population that might be correlated with outcomes.

-An introduction to analysis, including analysis in the presence of threats to the internal validity, can be found in the Analysis section of our Threats and Analysis lecture (see also slides) and case study.
-A more technical resource covering topics such as subgroup analysis, multiple hypothesis testing, and the different types of treatment effects, can be found in our Data analysis resource, which includes example code seen below:
+An introduction to analysis, including analysis in the presence of threats to the internal validity, can be found in the Analysis section of our Threats and Analysis lecture (see also slides and case study).
+A more technical resource covering topics such as subgroup analysis, multiple hypothesis testing, and the different types of treatment effects, can be found in our Data analysis resource, which includes example code, like that seen below:

 tempfile tempfilename save `tempfilename' /* this can then be used as any other dataset, e.g.,can be merged, appended, etc. */